 In general, no taxable income is reportable when a stock appreciation right is granted to a participant.
 Upon exercise, the participant generally will recognize ordinary income in an amount equal to the fair market value of any shares of our Common Stock received.
+If the participant is an employee, such ordinary income generally is subject to withholding of income and employment taxes.
 Any additional gain or loss recognized upon any later disposition of the shares would be capital gain or loss.